How to Become a Rehabilitation Counselor

 Pass the National Counseling Examination

-After you earn experience, you may wish to take the Commission on Rehabilitation Counselor (CRC) national examination and become a certified rehabilitation counselor.
+After gaining experience, you may wish to take the Commission on Rehabilitation Counselor (CRC) national examination and become a certified rehabilitation counselor.
 Employers may prefer or require this certification, even if your state does not require it for licensing.

 Rehabilitation Counselor Licensure

 Each state has different regulations for rehabilitation counselors.
-In some states, vocational counseling or job placement counseling do not require a license.
+In some states, vocational or job placement counseling does not require a license, while others require you to pass the National Counselor Examination (NCE) to obtain licensure.
 Be sure to check your local state or the state where you want to practice for details and the scope of practice.

 The requirements to maintain your rehabilitation counselor license also vary by state.
-In general, you must complete continuing education and apply to renew your license every two or three years.
+You must complete continuing education and apply to renew your license every two or three years.
 While rehabilitation counselor licenses do not transfer across states, you may be eligible for licensure by endorsement if you move.
-This means you need to demonstrate that you meet the new state's requirements, rather than applying from the beginning.
+This means you must demonstrate that you meet the new state’s requirements rather than applying from the beginning.

 Rehabilitation Counselor Outlook and Salaries

-According to the U.S. Bureau of Labor Statistics (BLS), the median rehabilitation counselor salary in the U.S. is $39,990, which is below the $46,310 median salary for all occupations.
-Nationally, 80% of rehabilitation counselors earn between $29,120 and $71,270.
+According to the U.S. Bureau of Labor Statistics (BLS), the median rehabilitation counselor salary in the U.S. is $44,040, below the $48,060 median salary for all occupations.
+Nationally, 80% of rehabilitation counselors earn between $31,390 and $73,710.
 The BLS projects that rehabilitation counselor jobs will grow approximately 2% between 2022 and 2032, about the average rate across all jobs.

 You can expect to increase your salary with experience.
-Payscale reports that rehabilitation counselors with 20 or more years of experience earn an average $67,000, compared to $42,000 for entry-level staff.
+Payscale reports that rehabilitation counselors with 20 or more years of experience earn an average of $64,094, compared to $41,271 for entry-level staff as of January 2024.

 Source: BLS, 2022